MADxingjin/Empire-1_6-Forked/Docs/abstract-base-classes.md

 ## LifecycleParticipantBase

 **Purpose**: Convenience base class for `ILifecycleParticipant`.
-All 10 methods are empty virtuals — override only what you need.
+All 11 methods are empty virtuals; override only what you need.

 **Class**: `FactionColonies.LifecycleParticipantBase` (abstract, implements `ILifecycleParticipant`)